-&F5 Transparent Synchronous.

-Used with most 9600 bps synchronous terminals or devices.
-Operates in V.32 transparent synchronous fullduplex mode at 9600 bps utilizing the DCE's clock.

-&F8 IBM PC/Mac with SW flow control (XON/XOFF).

-Used with most PC software packages, which support software (XON/XOFF) flow control.

-IBM PC/Mac with HW flow control (RTS/CTS.)

-Used with most software packages, which support hardware (RTS/CTS) flow control.

-Note: In order to use RTS/CTS control on a Macintosh, the communications software must support the feature and a special cable must be used as recommended in the software documentation.

-&F10 Leased Line - Asynchronous Originate Mode.

-Used in any asynchronous point-to-point, 2-wire leased line V.32 application.
-The modem connects automatically on a leased line to another T1600 modem, configured with the AT&F11 command, in asynchronous V.32 mode at 9600 bps.

-&F11 Leased Line - Asynchronous Answer Mode.

-Used in any asynchronous point-to-point, 2-wire leased line V.32 application.
-The modem connects automatically on a leased line to another T1600 modem, configured with the AT&F10 command, in asynchronous V.32 mode at 9600 bps.

-&F12 Leased Line - Synchronous Originate Mode.

-Used in any synchronous pointto-point, 2-wire leased line V.32 application.
-The modem connects automatically on a leased line to another T1600 modem, configured with the AT&F13, command in synchronous V.32 mode at 9600 bps.

-&F13 Leased Line - Synchronous Answer Mode.

-Used in any synchronous pointto-point, 2-wire leased line V.32 application.
-The modem connects automatically on a leased line to another T1600 modem, configured with the AT&F12 command, in synchronous V.32 mode at 9600 bps.

-&F32 Asynchronous/Synchronous &Q1.

-When the modem is not on-line, the primary data and clock line operate in asynchronous mode.
-But the modem switches to synchronous mode when a connection to another modem is established.

-&F33 HP 3000 (host).

-Used with an HP 3000 host system utilizing ENQ/ACK flow control.

-&F34 HP 3000 (terminal).

-Used with an HP terminal utilizing ENQ/ACK flow control, which calls an HP 3000 host system utilizing the same flow control.
+&F4 Ver 2 (BSD) UUCP 4.2-4-3 and SCO Xenix.
+Used with most Version 2 UUCP systems (You must have: /usr/lib/uucp/L.sys and L-devices files).

+For additional information when configuring the modem for UUCP protocol support, use your hardware and software configuration guides for your UNIX operating system or refer to the Nutshell handbook entitled Managing UUCP And Usenet published by O' Reilly and Associates, Inc.

+For specific configuration guides, call your Technical Support representative, 408-734-5200.

+- &F5 Transparent Synchronous.
+Use with most 14,400 bps synchronous terminals or devices.
+Operates in V.32bis transparent synchronous full-duplex mode at 14,400 bps using the DCE's clock. - &F8 IBM PC/MAC with SW flow control (XON/XOFF).
+Used with most personal computer software packages that support software (XON/XOFF) flow control. - &F9 IBM PC/MAC with HW flow control (RTS/CTS).
+Used with most software packages that support hardware (RTS/CTS) flow control. - Note: In order to use RTS/CTS control on a Macintosh, the communications software must support the feature and a special cable must be used as recommended in the software documentation. - &F10 Leased Line-Asynchronous Originate Mode.
+Used in any asynchronous point-to-point, 2-wire leased-line V.32bis application.
+The modem connects automatically on a leased line to another T3000 modem that is configured with the AT&F11 command in asynchronous V.32bis mode at 14,400 bps. - &F11 Leased Line-Asynchronous Answer Mode.
+Used in any asynchronous point-to-point, 2-wire leasedline V.32bis application.
+The modem connects automatically on a leased line to another T3000 modem that is configured with the AT&F10 command in asynchronous V.32bis mode at 14,400 bps.

+- &F12 Leased Line-Synchronous Originate Mode.
+Used in any synchronous, point-to-point, 2-wire leased-line V.32bis application.
+The modem connects automatically on a leased line to another T3000 modem that is configured with the &F13 command, in synchronous V.32bis mode at 14,400 bps. - &F13 Leased Line-Synchronous Answer Mode.
+Used in any synchronous point-to-point, 2-wire leasedline V.32bis application.
+The modem connects automatically on a leased line to another T3000 modem that is configured with the &F12 command, in synchronous V.32bis mode at 14,400 bps. - &F32 Asynchronous/Synchronous &Q1.
+When the modem is not on-line, the primary data and clock lines operate in asynchronous mode.
+The modem switches to synchronous mode when a connection to another modem is established. - &F33 HP 3000 (host).
+Used with an HP 3000 host system using ENQ/ACK flow control. - &F34 HP 3000 (terminal).
+Used with an HP terminal utilizing ENQ/ACK flow control, which calls an HP 3000 host system using the same flow control.

-Note: Refer to Appendix D, Prestored Configurations, for additional information.
+Refer to Appendix D, Prestored Configurations, for additional information.

-&G(n) Guard Tone Selection Range: 0 - 2 Default: 0
+&G(n) Guard Tone Select

-This command selects the type of guard tones the answering modem should send in V.22 or V.22 bis mode, as follows:
+The &G command selects the type of guard tones the answering modem should send in V.22 or V.22bis mode.

 &G Same as &G0.

 &G0 No guard tones.

 &G1 550 Hz guard tone.

 &G2 1800 Hz guard tone.

-&J(n) Jack Type Selection Range: 0 - 2 Default: 0
+&J(n) Jack Type Select

-The &J command designates how the modem utilizes available telco leads, as follows:
+The &J command designates how the modem uses available telco leads.

-&J Same as &J0.
+- &J Same as &J0.

-&J0 Auxiliary telco leads disabled.
+- &J0 Auxiliary telco leads disabled.

-&J1 A/A1 control selected.
+- &J1 A/A1 control selected.

 &J2 MI/MIC control selected.